kb1dds/small_astrolabe/README.md

 1. The front of the opaque sheet (SVG)
 2. The back of the opaque sheet (SVG)
 3. The back of the transparent sheet (it's etched in reverse!)
 (SVG)
+ a.
+One version contains many stars...
+ b. ... while the other only contains my favorite guide stars.
 4. The OpenSCAD source for the pointer
 5. The STL file for the pointer
 6. A Jupyter notebook that generates the original SVG files, which were then manually cleaned and formatted for our laser cutter.